 Join our Autism Virtual Summit, featuring renowned global autism experts and authors.
 Attendees will have the opportunity to hear directly from the experts and gain valuable insights into the latest research, innovations, and best practices.
-This summit promises to be a unique opportunity for professionals to learn from the pioneers shaping the future of autism assessment and care.
+After the response to last year's event, this year's Summit is shaping up to be even bigger.
 We expect it to be a jam-packed event so be sure to register early and clear your calendar.

 Continuing Education